sendgrid/docs/content/docs/glossary/phishing.md

 SendGrid employs both technology and staff to prevent the sending of phishing emails.
 We have a solid track record of working with the global email community to detect and stop the sending of phishing and spam emails.

 To get more information please check out our [Email Infrastructure Guide](https://sendgrid.com/resource/the-email-infrastructure-guide-build-it-or-buy-it/).

+## Reporting Email Abuse

+SendGrid works hard to keep our email stream clean.
+Despite our best efforts, spam does occasionally leak through our defenses.
+If you discover spam that was sent by a SendGrid customer, please report it to our team by sending it to abuse@sendgrid.com or opening a ticket with [SendGrid Support](https://support.sendgrid.com/hc/en-us).
+No matter who sent the phishing email, you can file a report with the [Federal Trade Commission](http://www.ftc.gov/complaint).

+If we find that a SendGrid customer is sending spoofed or phishing emails, we will ban their account immediately